Anglica ry

 member4

 The Communications Coordinator's (or Info’s) most important job is to keep our members up to date on all things concerning Anglica: its work and events.
-They accomplish this mostly through our mailing list, our website (and calendar) and Facebook.
+They accomplish this mostly through our mailing list, our website (and calendar) and social media.
 They are also responsible for going through a lot of e-mails from TYY and other student organisations and forwarding any of them that might have significance for our members.
-They update and take care of our mailing list, our website, and Facebook.
+They update and take care of our mailing list and our website.
 All in all, the communications coordinator should have a good sense of things happening with Anglica and the university in general as well, or at least they should know when the next event is going to happen.

 member1